 Set Up a Website/Portfolio

 Once you have been on a course and gone on a few practice trips it may be time to start building your professional portfolio!
-In the modern era, portfolios are often digitised, meaning that you will likely want to start setting up your own website with the help of a web design firm (check out here for more info).
-If you prefer doing it yourself, then the most common platforms for this include WordPress and Drupal.
+In the modern era, portfolios are often digitized, meaning that you will likely want to start setting up your own website with the help of a web design firm (check out here for more info).
+If you prefer doing it yourself, then the most common platforms for this would include WordPress and Drupal.
 You can upload your course qualification, as well as the photos that you have taken on your practice travels.
 This gives you a professional and comprehensive place to direct potential clients to.

 Get Going with a Niche

 Having a niche can be really important for your brand identity.
 As a traveling photographer, you will most likely be your own brand, and having a particular area of specialism will help to attract clients.
 Businesses are a lot more likely to hire someone who has knowledge in their specific field than those with broad niches.
 From travel, fashion and wildlife photography, to advertorial, extreme sports and landscape photography, there are loads of options to choose from.
 Whichever niche you decide on, make sure you have the right equipment.
 For example, to take photos of extreme sports you might need a GoPro to get right in on the action, or for beautiful aerial shots of landscapes you would need something like this DJI FPV drone.
 Having the right equipment will make your job ten times easier.